52-year DAV member fights PTSD by volunteering

-In 1966, Roy T. Rogers was serving as a Marine in the Vietnam War when he stepped on a land mine that took part of his left hand and portions of his foot.
-His road to recovery included 15 months in the hospital.
+In 1966, Roy T. Rogers was serving as a Marine in the Vietnam War when he stepped on a landmine that took part of his left hand, portions of his foot, and the road to recovery resulted in 15 months in the hospital.

-Upon his return to the states, Rogers became a member of DAV and a letter carrier for the U.S. Postal Service.
-He retired after 33 years at the post office in 2000.
+Upon his return to the states, Rogers, became a member of DAV and a letter carrier for the United States Postal Service and retired after 33 years at the post office in 2000.

-Despite his best efforts to stay busy and keep his mind occupied, Rogers said some of the horrors of combat had followed him home and persisted after his retirement because he had more time on his hands.
+Despite his best efforts to stay busy and keep his mind occupied, according to Rogers, some of the horrors of combat had followed him home, and even persisted after his retirement, as he had more time on his hands.

-A tipping point for Rogers occurred shortly after he retired from the post office, when a neighbor noticed something wasn’t quite right.
+Perhaps a tipping point for Rogers was shortly after he retired from the post office and a neighbor noticed something wasn’t quite right.

 “It was a neighbor of mine who saw I needed something to do,” said Rogers.
 “They suggested volunteering at the local hospital.”

-Fast forward a decade and a half, and Rogers has volunteered more than 2,600 hours at hospitals by driving veterans to and from medical appointments and church and by visiting veterans at their homes.
+Fast-forward a decade and a half, and Rogers has volunteered more than 2,600 hours at hospitals, driving veterans to and from medical appointments, at local churches and visiting veterans at their homes.

-Rogers’ wife Darlene, who is Senior Vice Commander of DAV Auxiliary Chapter 17 in Oshkosh, Wisc., has noticed the difference in her husband.
+Darlene Rogers, Roy’s wife, and member of the DAV Auxiliary Chapter 17 in Oshkosh, WI., has noticed the difference in her husband.

-“I have noticed more smiles,” she said.
+“I have noticed more smiles,” said Darlene.
 “He likes to keep busy.
 He is not one to just sit in a chair.
-He is out among the community nearly every day.”
+He is out amongst the community nearly everyday.”

 Rogers is not shy about encouraging his fellow veterans or anyone to volunteer.

-Rogers, in part, credits helping veterans also coping with the wounds of war for helping him with his own PTSD struggles.
+Rogers, in part, credits seeing veterans who face greater challenges with helping him through his own PTSD struggles.

-“I see people coming into the hospital who are in somewhat worse shape than me,” he said.
+“I see people coming into the hospital who are in somewhat worse shape than me,” said Rogers.
 “I can’t feel sorry for myself that I got hurt.
 It makes me feel better to be able to help them.
-Please, if you have any spare time, volunteer.
-Someone needs you.”
+Please, if you have any spare time, volunteer, someone needs you.”

-Rogers joined DAV in March 1966, making March his 50-year mark as a member.
+Rogers officially joined DAV in March 1966.
+Making last month his 52-year mark as a member of DAV.